+Let’s first look at the medical options.
 Fort Myers, FL plastic surgeon Ralph R. Garramone, MD says breast augmentations with implants are “the most reliable way to increase the size and improve shape.”
 As such, it’s one of the most frequently performed plastic surgery procedures, says Houston, TX, plastic surgeon German Newall, MD.
 “The ultimate goal of a breast augmentation is to enhance a patient’s natural proportions and create a more symmetrical, aesthetically pleasing breast profile,” explains Dr. Newall.

-Although it’s often performed in conjunction with a breast augmentation for those who want a fuller appearance, it can be done on its own.
+Although it’s often performed in conjunction with a breast augmentation for those who want a fuller look, it can be done on its own.
 “Those who have excessive breast tissue may choose to have a breast reduction along with a lift to create a more proportional appearance,” says Dr. Newall.
 “In addition, the size of the areolas may be reduced for a more balanced look to your breasts.”

 Dr. Mahabir says body tightening creams, like Revision Skincare Bodifirm ($260), do work, but “the effect is transient.”
 He says that as long as patients understand the results will only last as long as they are diligent about using the cream, then it’s a reasonable tool to consider.

-Push-up bras, bra inserts and tape
+Push-up bras, bra inserts and tape for a quick fix

-“A push-up bra will give the illusion of more volume and will enhance your cleavage, both of which can be accentuated by the correct choice of clothing,” says Dr. Garramone.
-“A bra insert will give the appearance of additional volume and will also enhance your cleavage.
-Some women, especially celebrities, will use tape to accomplish the same effect.”
+“A push-up bra will give the illusion of more volume and will enhance your cleavage,” says Dr. Garramone.
+“Both of which can be accentuated by the correct choice of clothing,” he notes.
+A bra insert will also help boost volume and lift.
+“Some women, especially celebrities, will use tape to accomplish the same breast lifting effect.”

 Wearing the correct bra size